ThetaTau/CMT/docs/install.md

 cd to location where you cloned project repository (For example: `cd ~/Desktop/thetatauCMT`)

-    setprojectdir {Your_project_dir} # (For example: setprojectdir E:\workspace\thetatauCMT)
+    setprojectdir {Your_project_dir} # (WHERE YOU CLONED THE REPO For example: setprojectdir E:\workspace\thetatauCMT)

 Add files to virtualenv path THIS IS NOT THE SAME FOLDER AS ABOVE, BUT A SUBDIRECTORY For example: add2virtualenv E:\workspace\thetatauCMT\thetatauCMT

-    add2virtualenv ~/Desktop/thetatauCMT/thetatauCMT # NOTE: THIS IS NOT THE SAME FOLDER AS ABOVE, BUT A SUBDIRECTORY
+    add2virtualenv {Your_project_dir}/thetatauCMT # NOTE: THIS IS NOT THE SAME FOLDER AS ABOVE, BUT A SUBDIRECTORY For example: setprojectdir E:\workspace\thetatauCMT\thetatauCMT

     workon cmt

 ### Install PostgreSQL

-Production is currently running Postgres server version: 9.4.
+Production is currently running Postgres server version: 12.
 I have 10.X and 12.X installed with no issues pulling data from production to debug

 You do not need stackbuilder.